Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 Sagittarius belongs to the fire element, alongside Aries and Leo.
 In astrological theory, fire signs are associated with energy, enthusiasm, and action.
 They're the signs that move first and reflect later.

 But Sagittarius fire is different from the other two.
 Aries fire is the spark, explosive and immediate.
 Leo fire is the sun, steady and central.
 Sagittarius fire is the wildfire that races across open land, the campfire under foreign stars, the torch carried into unknown territory.
 It's fire that travels.
+Once the archer's flame settles, the wheel turns to earth and discipline; Capricorn picks up the climb at the winter solstice with a very different sense of pace.

 Jupiter as Sagittarius's ruling planet is significant in ways that go beyond "big planet, big personality."
 In astrology, Jupiter is the planet of expansion, luck, philosophy, and higher learning.
 It's the largest planet in the solar system, and its astrological influence is similarly oversized.
 Jupiter doesn't do things in moderation.
 Neither does Sagittarius.